irztu59178703LindseyWinters/yui/README.md

 Fixed typo in documentation - update 29
 Code cleanup and formatting - build 204
 Updated styling and themes - build 484
+Added new feature for better user experience - build 299